faizan-mohiuddin/kotlintest/README.md

-# kotlintest
+# kotlintest (work in progress)

-text-based game written in kotlin
+terminal text-based game written in Kotlin to learn the language.

-work in progress